lupyuen/lupyuen.github.io/src/romfs.md

 [(See the __Build Script__)](https://github.com/lupyuen/tcc-riscv32-wasm/blob/romfs/zig/build.sh)

-Browse to this URL and our TCC WebAssembly will appear...
+Browse to this URL and our TCC WebAssembly will appear (pic above)...

 ```bash
 ## Test ROM FS with TCC WebAssembly